zer0def/nginxinc-kubernetes-ingress/docs/content/logging-and-monitoring/status-page.md

 ---

 NGINX comes with a status page that reports basic metrics about NGINX called the [stub status](https://nginx.org/en/docs/http/ngx_http_stub_status_module.html).
 NGINX Plus comes with a [dashboard](https://docs.nginx.com/nginx/admin-guide/monitoring/live-activity-monitoring/) that reports key load-balancing and performance metrics.
+NGINX App Protect DoS comes with a [dashboard](https://docs.nginx.com/nginx-app-protect-dos/monitoring/live-activity-monitoring/) that shows the status and information of the protected objects.
 This doc shows how to get access to the stub status/dashboard.

 ## Accessing Stub Status